 If there’s any silver lining to this pandemic, it’s the jaw-dropping creativity demonstrated by the quarantined and isolated around the world.
 Art teachers are live-streaming drawing classes while decked out in art history-themed costumes.
 Housebound art lovers have re-created favorite paintings with common household objects.
 Illustrators are turning to the symbols of the outbreak — toilet paper, hand sanitizer — with a fresh artistic eye.
 Children can join in the creative fervor with free coloring sheets, online classes and games, and digital museum tours.

-- Author and illustrator Mo Willems recently concluded a three-week stint as artist-in-residence at the Kennedy Center.
+- Author and illustrator Mo Willems has concluded a three-week stint as artist-in-residence at the Kennedy Center.
 You can find all 15 episodes of “Lunch Doodles,” along with the accompanying downloadable activities, archived on the organization’s website.

 - The Metropolitan Museum of Art offers MetKids, an interactive module, to help children explore the museum’s collection.
 Kids can navigate to educational videos and creative prompts.